Best Gerbil Food: What I Feed My Gerbils and Why

 Mazuri lab blocks are another favorite amongst both gerbil owners and hamster owners.
 However, you’ll notice that these blocks are higher in both protein and fat, which can be dangerous to gerbils if given in excess.

-If you choose these lab blocks, we recommend feeding them to your gerbils sparingly by mixing a small amount in with a lower-protein and lower-fat seed mix.
+If you choose these lab blocks, I recommend feeding them to your gerbils sparingly by mixing a small amount in with a lower-protein and lower-fat seed mix.

 Best seed mixes for gerbils